TitliDasBCA/TitliDasBCA/README.md

 - 👋 Hi, I’m Titli Das.
-- 👀 I’m interested in computing and in IT.
+- 👀 I’m interested in computing and IT.
-- 🌱 I’m currently learning Bachelor of computer appication.
+- 🌱 I’m currently learning Bachelor of Computer Application.